MicrosoftDocs/Advertising-docs/BingAds/ad-insight-service/keywordlocation.md

 ---
-title: KeywordLocation Data Object ms.service: bing-ads-ad-insight-service ms.topic: article
+title: KeywordLocation Data Object - Ad Insight ms.service: bing-ads-ad-insight-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Defines an object that contains the location, network, device, and the percentage of time that a user entered a search query.
 ---
-# KeywordLocation Data Object
+# KeywordLocation Data Object - Ad Insight
 Defines an object that contains the location, network, device, and the percentage of time that a user entered a search query.

 ## Syntax